 Although Slack is quite popular, there are multiple more affordable Slack alternatives that we’ve given our team feedback on.

-If you are looking for a team communication app, you should definitely take a look at Chanty – simple yet powerful team chat and a single notification center.
+If you are looking for a team communication app, you should definitely take a look at Chanty – a simple yet powerful team chat and a single notification center.

-In Chanty, you can enjoy unlimited public, private group and one-to-one conversations, just like in Slack.
+In Chanty, you can enjoy unlimited public, private group, and one-to-one conversations, just like in Slack.
 We also deliver high-quality audio and video calls, which is what Skype is famous for.
 At the same time, Chanty has a built-in task manager—a feature neither Slack nor Skype has.

 Add comment